 - The fellowship provides no other subsidies (travel, tuition, fringe benefit costs, etc.).

-- PhRMA Foundation funds may not be used for indirect costs to the university.
+- PhRMA Foundation funds may not be used for indirect costs to the institution.

 - A financial report will be required upon completion of the first twelve months of funding.